 For the kid, well, he thinks it’s the end of the world at first.
 After all, he’s never been more than a few feet away from his mother during his short lifetime.
-A fact which is very handy for me.
+A fact that is very handy for me.
 If he wasn’t in the habit of following Cinnamon around like he was stuck to her with Velcro, I’d probably never be able to catch him.

 Buckling on a leash

-Weaning isn’t pleasant for me either.
+Weaning isn’t pleasant for me, either.
 Mostly because I feel so bad for the kid.
 In fact, halfway through the first day, I almost broke down and put him back out with the herd.

 But Cinnamon?
 The mama goat?
 You’re probably sitting there, feeling all sorry for her having her baby taken away, but remember, she’s a goat.
-Goats aren’t exactly well known for being generous, or thoughtful, or caring (it may sound silly to connect any of those attributes to an animal, but let me assure you, goats are completely devoid of these things).
+Goats aren’t exactly well known for being generous, thoughtful, or caring (it may sound silly to connect any of those attributes to an animal, but let me assure you, goats are completely devoid of these things).

 The first morning I took her buckling away, she followed us about 15 feet.
 After that, she watched us go and bleated a few times.
-Once we were out of sight though, well, out of sight, out of mind.
+Once we were out of sight, though, well, out of sight, out of mind.

 The second day, she didn’t bother following us at all.
 Just stood there and watched for a few minutes.

 The third morning?
 She didn’t even seem to notice.
 In fact, that little buckling is a bit obnoxious about his nursing, so I suspect she’s kind of glad to see him go.

 No, the reason I say it’s unpleasant for her is that she’s not used to having twelve hours’ worth of milk build up in her bag (although, truthfully, we have yet to go a full 12 hours).
 That can’t be comfortable.